finos/rune-dsl/documentation/rosetta-modelling-component.md

     [synonym FpML_5_10 value "Broker"]
 ```

-##### External enumeration synonyms
+##### External Enumeration Synonym

-In an external synonym file `enum` synonyms are defined in a block after the type attribute synonyms, preceded by the keyword `enums` :
+In an external synonym file, enumeration synonyms are defined in a block after the type attribute synonyms, preceded by the keyword `enums` :

 ```
 enums